hashicorp/se-terraform-vault-workshop/docs/azure/vault/slides-vault.md

 name: chapter-5a-lab
 .center[.lab-header[👩‍🔬 Lab Exercise 5a: Bob and Sally]]
 <br><br><br>
 Log onto the web UI with Bob's account.
-Create some secret data under the secret/* path, where the default K/V store is mounted.
+Create some secret data under the secret/* path, where the default K/V engine is mounted.
 Log out of Bob's account.

 Now log on using Sally's account.
 Can you see the secret data Bob entered?
 Why or why not?